 He explained that this is why the cannabis plant is a prime target for cellular agriculture.
 Cannabis products must maintain a level of quality control and consistency, especially with chemicals like THC.

-Ben went on to explain that extracting cannabinoids like CBD is arduous, expensive and inconsistent.
+Extracting cannabinoids like CBD can be found in the Delta-8 THC gummies and from sites like pacificgreens.co..
 One kilogram of CBD extract, harvested in the traditional fashion and processed to its pure form, can cost over $5,000 per kilogram.
+If you’d like to get to know more about similar Cannabis products then make sure to visit https://xtend5.com/shop/oils/cbd/.

 Cellibre now plans to use microorganisms like yeast produce the same, natural CBD with pharmaceutical level precision via fermentation, removing the need for agriculture completely for these extracts.